yuriy-chumak/ol/doc/reference/numerical-operations.md

 `(/ z1 z2 ...)`, *procedure*

-Returns the quotient of arguments, associating to the left.
+Returns the quotient of arguments, associating to the left (divide the first argument by the product of the remaining arguments).
 Up to 249 arguments are supported.
 Produces exact results when all given arguments are exact.

 ```scheme